NUCYNTA ER (tapentadol): WELL‑DEFINED TOLERABILITY PROFILE

 - At cLBP study end, 95.2% [59/62] of patients receiving NUCYNTA ER experienced no opioid withdrawal after abrupt discontinuation of treatment without tapering2*

-- In vitro studies did not reveal any potential of NUCYNTA ER to either inhibit or induce cytochrome P450 enzymes
+- In vitro studies did not reveal any potential of NUCYNTA ER to either inhibit or induce cytochrome P450 enzymes3

 - A minor amount of NUCYNTA ER is metabolized via the oxidative pathway

-- Thus, clinically relevant interactions mediated by the cytochrome P450 system are unlikely to occur3
+- Thus, clinically relevant interactions mediated by the cytochrome P450 system are unlikely to occur

-*Oxycodone CR was included in the study as an active control to confirm the sensitivity of the pain models.
-No opioid withdrawal after abrupt discontinuation was experienced by 91.1% (82/90) of patients in the Oxycodone CR group2
+*Oxycodone CR was included in the study as an active control.
+No opioid withdrawal after abrupt discontinuation was experienced by 91.1% (82/90) of patients in the oxycodone CR group2

 - Data on file, Collegium Pharmaceutical, Inc.